hasura/graphql-engine/rfcs/lsp-rename-symbol.md

 ### 3. User Interaction

 - In VSCode, trigger the rename symbol operation through the UI or a keyboard shortcut.
-  [TODO: Insert Image]
+[Image](https://drive.google.com/file/d/1v3VHN0onlqn1GDKWJQCbNxaQ0O2SHh-P/view?usp=sharing)
 - Ensure the extension registers for and handles the textDocument/rename request appropriately to facilitate the rename operation seamlessly.

 ### Examples